-- (1) Each returning officer shall, immediately after the addition of votes under subsection (1) of section 53, or after any recount, declare elected the candidate who has obtained the largest number of votes by completing a return in the prescribed form. - (2) Upon completing the return, every returning officer shall transmit to the Commission the following documents- - (a) the return form; - (b) a report of the elections within the returning officer's electoral district; - (c) the tally sheets; and - (d) the declaration of results forms from which the official addition of the votes was made. - (3) Where a returning officer receives notice of a recount under section 55, he or she shall delay transmission of the return and report for the constituency in question until he or she has received from the court a certificate of the results of recount.
+- Each returning officer shall, immediately after the addition of votes under subsection (1) of section 53, or after any recount, declare elected the candidate who has obtained the largest number of votes by completing a return in the prescribed form. - (2) Upon completing the return, every returning officer shall transmit to the Commission the following documents- - (a) the return form; - (b) [paragraph (b) repealed by section 12(a) of Act 12 of 2010] - (c) the tally sheets; and - (d) the declaration of results forms from which the official addition of the votes was made.